 This paper assesses the relative performance of different investment strategies for different structures of the payout phase.
 In particular, it looks at whether the specific glide-path of life-cycle investment strategies and the introduction of dynamic features in the design of default investment strategies affect significantly retirement income outcomes.
 The analysis concludes that there is no "one-size-fits-all" default investment option.
-Life-cycle and dynamic investment strategies deliver comparable replacement rates adjusted by risk.
-However, life-cycle strategies that maintain a constant exposure to equities during most of the accumulation period, switching swiftly to bonds in the last decade before retirement, seem to produce better results and are easier to explain.
-Dynamic management strategies can provide somewhat higher replacement rates for a given level of risk than the more deterministic strategies, at least in the case of pay-outs in the form of variable withdrawals.
-The length of the contribution period also affects the ranking of the different investment strategies with life-cycle strategies having a stronger positive impact the shorter is the contribution period.
+Life cycle and dynamic investment strategies deliver comparable replacement rates adjusted by risk.
+However, life cycle strategies that maintain a constant exposure to equities during most of the accumulation period, switching swiftly to bonds in the last decade before retirement seem to produce better results and are easier to explain.
+Dynamic management strategies, at least in the case of payouts in the form of variable withdrawals.
+The length of the contribution period also affects the ranking of the different investment strategies with life cycle strategies having a stronger positive impact the shorter is the contribution period.